 SPIKE is a program that allows the processing, the display and the analysis of data-sets obtained from various Fourier-Transform spectroscopies.
 The name stands for Spectrometry Processing Innovative KErnel.

-It is written in python (tested in python 2.7 and 3.6) and can be used as a set of tools, using for instance
+It is written in python (tested in python 3.7 and in python 2.7 up to version 0.99.10) and can be used as a set of tools, using for instance

 jupyter notebook as an interactive front-end.